definiteHQ/elevate/README.md

 For now on, we only can help you how to use this framework, not the well-documented framework components, libraries or else.
 It's still on development.
-So, for any related questions about using the framework, feel free to ask us via emai to [mailto:developer@definite.co.id](Definite Developers Mailing List).
+So, for any related questions about using the framework, feel free to ask us via emai to [Definite Developers Mailing List](mailto:developer@definite.co.id).

 Good luck and have fun!